devzone777/skywire-xns/README.md

 The core objective is to provide an immutable, censorship-proof, and infallible system for hostnames and records on the Skywire global network.

-Requires Self-Signed SSL Certificate and installation of ZMQ
+Requires Self-Signed SSL Certificate and installation of ZMQ, Twisted and OpenSSL

 Some elements of the source code may be licensed under